Queen: The Studio Experience

 Queen: The Studio Experience is a museum in Montreux, Switzerland, dedicated to the British rock group Queen.
 It is located in the former Mountain Studios in the Casino Barrière de Montreux.
 Queen made recordings in the studio from 1978 to 1995.
 The museum was opened December 2, 2013 by band member Brian May.

 Collection

 The museum showcases the history of the group Queen and their relationship with Montreux.
 The collection includes memorabilia from the band, such as handwritten song lyrics (including a concept version of One vision), costumes worn during performances, promotional material, and singles.
 Protected behind a plate of glass are the very last lines written by Freddie Mercury when he was at Montreux in 1991.
-There are also various musical instruments, such as John Deacon's bass guitar, Roger Taylor's drum set, and a replica of Brian May's synthesizer.
+There are also various musical instruments, such as John Deacon's bass guitar, Roger Taylor's drum set, and a replica of Brian May's guitar.
 The recording studio control room is unchanged from its original state, except for the original Neve mixing console, which has been replaced by a reproduction that allows visitors to create a re-mix of some of Queen's classic songs.